Top 10 DevOps Monitoring Tools

-DevOps tracks everything from strategy to development, integration to testing, and deployment to operations.
-It gives you a complete picture of the state of your production apps, services, and infrastructure in real time.
+DevOps is a method for tracking everything from strategy to development, integration to testing, and deployment to operations.
+It gives you a complete picture of the state of your production apps, services, and infrastructure in real-time.
 Monitoring applications and services require real-time streaming, historical replay, and visualization.

 10 Major DevOps Monitoring Tools